baseloop/baseloop/packages/website/src/common/docs/pages/installation.md

 # Installation

 In this tutorial, we will set up an example project that uses Baseloop.
+We are using NPM here, but you may use another tool like Yarn.

 ## Setting up dependencies